theEncyclopedia/fundamentals-react-js/tailwindcss/README.md

 ```

 This command creates a tailwind.config.js file at your project root.
 In this file, you can customize your installation.
+This file is your configuration file for Tailwind CSS.
+It's where you can customize various aspects of your Tailwind
+setup.
+It is created by running the command npx tailwindcss init.

 ```js
 module.exports = {